Occasionally when traveling, you stumble across a truly special hotel – one that charms you right down to your soul.

 Esbelli Evi: Cappadocia cave hotel

-While making like troglodytes in Cappadocia – exploring its underground cave cities and rock-cut cave churches – we wanted to extend the experience by staying in a cave hotel in Turkey.
+On one trip to Turkey, we included a visit to Cappadocia.
+While making like troglodytes – exploring Cappadocia’s underground cave cities and rock-cut cave churches – we enhanced the experience by staying at a cave hotel in Turkey.

 One of the first cave hotels in Cappadocia, Esbelli Evi opened in 1990 with five rooms.